 Patrick (he/him) moved to Connecticut in 2003 from Ankara, Turkey to attend the University of Hartford.
 He holds a bachelor’s degree in nonprofit management with additional studies in creative writing and theatre.
 His advocacy for the LGBTQ+ and HIV+ communities started while he was a student at UofH, serving on the Board of LGBTQ+ student-led organizations and getting involved with community groups such as Love Makes a Family, Connecticut AIDS Coalition (now Connecticut AIDS), and the Hartford Gay and Lesbian Health Collective.

 Patrick currently sits on the board of directors for the New Haven Free Public Library Foundation, is Vice-President of the board of the Imperial Sovereign Court of All Connecticut, and is an Advisory Board Member of Y2Y New Haven.
-He is also an appointed member of the LGBTQ+ Health and Human Services Network, a state subcommittee of the Connecticut Commission on Women, Children and Seniors and a Commissioner for the City of New Haven’s Cultural Affairs Commission.
+He is also one of the Co-Chairs of the Greater New Haven Regional Alliance to End Homelessness, an appointed member and Chair of the Connecticut LGBTQ+ Health and Human Services Network, a state subcommittee of the Connecticut Commission on Women, Children and Seniors, and a Commissioner for the City of New Haven’s Cultural Affairs Commission.

 In addition to his nonprofit work, Patrick spends part of his time as professional drag artist Kiki Lucia.